 After a thorough inspection, you and your technician should have a complete picture of the severity of your AC issues.
 This is how you can decide if it’s more cost-effective to repair or replace your system.

 Fortunately, technology has evolved in a way that makes HVAC equipment and systems last longer than ever and performs more efficiently than equipment of the past.
 In fact, the most efficient, modern air conditioners use 20 to 40 percent less energy than models made in the early 2000s.
 So, when it comes time to replace your outdated technology, it can actually be an opportunity for cost-savings for you as a homeowner.

 Why Call an HVAC Pro for an Install?

 If you decide it is time for a new system, you should always call a professional.
 We offer FREE estimates as well as second opinions on any other estimates you’ve received from another technician.
 Our team will send a comfort advisor to your home to evaluate every aspect including the size and age of your home as well as evaluate the ducting and insulation to determine the best air conditioner for your house.
 While you may “know a guy” only certified professionals can genuinely offer the best recommendation.

 Repair or Replace?

 Call the pros at J&W Heating and Air in Jacksonville, FL.
-J&W has served Jacksonville, Nocatee, Ponte Vedra, Orange Park, and other Northeast Florida communities since 1966.
-J&W is one of the last locally owned and operated HVAC companies in Jacksonville and St. Johns.
-The team at J&W is veteran-owned and operated and offers military and senior discounts.
+J&W Heating and Air has served Jacksonville, Nocatee, Ponte Vedra, Orange Park, and other Northeast Florida communities since 1966.
+J&W Heating and Air is one of the last locally owned and operated HVAC companies in Jacksonville and St. Johns.
+The team at J&W Heating and Air is veteran-owned and operated and offers military and senior discounts.
 Same and next-day appointments are available as is financing should you need new air conditioning altogether.

 How to Contact J&W Heating and Air